wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2023-25.x Release Notes

+* **Wavefront Proxy Release**: We’ve just released [Wavefront proxy 13](https://github.com/wavefrontHQ/wavefront-proxy/releases), which supports sending data to Operations for Applications subscriptions **onboarded** to VMware Cloud Services by using a VMware Cloud services access token.
-**New Fields in the Generic Webhook Alert Template**: We added two new fields to the Generic Webhook notification template which allow you to extract information about the filter-by and group-by keys.
+* **New Fields in the Generic Webhook Alert Template**: We added two new fields to the Generic Webhook notification template which allow you to extract information about the filter-by and group-by keys.
 For information and examples, see [Extract Information About the Filter-by and Group-by Keys](alert_target_customizing.html#extract-information-about-the-filter-by-and-group-by-keys).

 ## 2023-20.x Release Notes